Up & Coming

 Don Moffitt

-Don Moffitt works with Columinate providing support for co-ops planning large capital investments.
-His services include pro forma financials and financial literacy, expansion and business planning, assistance with lease negotiations and general development assistance.
-He’s worked in natural foods retail since 1981, including Store Manager, Vice President of Store Development, and Regional President for Whole Foods Market.
-He was the start-up Project Manager for the Durham Co-op Market in Durham, NC.
-He has a B.A.
-Architecture (University of Texas, Austin) and an MBA (University of North Carolina, Chapel Hill).
+Don works through Columinate providing support for co-ops planning large capital investments.
+Until recently he provided numerous start-ups with proformas.
+His services include project management, financial literacy training, expansion and business planning, assistance with lease negotiations and general development assistance.
+He’s worked in natural foods retail since 1981, including Store Team Leader, Regional President and Vice President of Store Development for Whole Foods Market.
+He served as Project Manager for the Durham Co-op Market in Durham, NC.
+He holds a B.Architecture (University of Texas, Austin) and an MBA (University of North Carolina, Chapel Hill).

 Speaker